hoatruongdev09/playfab-test/README.md

 - then add 2 new items into created catalog
 - item 1: itemID `wpn_sword` name `Sword`
 - item 2: itemID `wpn_shield` name `Shield`
+# How to run
+- Find scene with name `Main` and open it
+- Press play to test